With the Manchus

 The co-leader for this trip was easy: Zhenhu Jin, a finance professor at IWU, who was born in Shanghai.
 We spent several years on trips to Asia and SE Asia.
 In 1997, I was on sabbatical, and my adventures are detailed elsewhere.

-Nanking on the steps of the Sun Memorial
+On the steps of the Sun Yat-sen Memorial in Nanking

 Chinese hospital, where some of us sought acupuncture.
 And I got to visit Tuan and his wife, which was a treat for me.
 And our national guide, once again, was Mr. Li.
 We also had (the only time) an alum who expressed interest and joined us.